China's foreign trade up 2.9 pct in H1

 Related Stories

-- Dongguan's foreign trade up 17.4 percent YoY in first five months of 2025
+- China’s trade-in program, combined promotions fuel 618 sales, sweeten global brands

-- China's vice premier urges efforts to promote high-quality development of foreign trade
+- China Dynamics: China's foreign trade shows resilience in first five months

 About People's Daily Online | Join Us | Contact Us